ShigrafS/TechEngTTS/README.md

 # TTS model for Technical English Vocabulary
 # Text-to-Speech Model Training

+## Note: Due to limited GPU runtime on Colab, the model cannot be trained in a singel instance.
+Therefore, gradient checkpoint has been enabled to ensure gradual retrining on a daily basis.

 ## Overview
 This repository contains the code and resources for training a text-to-speech (TTS) model.
 The goal is to fine-tune a pre-trained TTS model to improve speech quality and adapt to specific speaker characteristics.